 Renin-Angiotensin-Aldosterone System

-Therenin-angiotensin-aldosterone system (RAAS) plays an important role in regulating blood volume and systemic vascular resistance, which together influence cardiac output and arterial pressure.
+The renin-angiotensin-aldosterone system (RAAS) plays an important role in regulating blood volume and systemic vascular resistance, which together influence cardiac output and arterial pressure.
 As the name implies, there are three important components to this system: 1) renin, 2) angiotensin, and 3) aldosterone.
-Renin, which is primarily released by the kidneys, stimulates the formation of angiotensin in blood and tissues, which in turn stimulates the release of aldosterone from the adrenal cortex.
+Renin, which is released primarily by the kidneys, stimulates the formation of angiotensin in blood and tissues, which stimulates the release of aldosterone from the adrenal cortex.

 - renal artery hypotension (caused by systemic hypotension or renal artery stenosis)

-When renin is released into the blood, it acts upon a circulating substrate, angiotensinogen, that undergoes proteolytic cleavage to form the decapeptide angiotensin I. Vascular endothelium, particularly in the lungs, has an enzyme, angiotensin converting enzyme (ACE), that cleaves off two amino acids to form the octapeptide, angiotensin II (AII), although many other tissues in the body (heart, brain, vascular) also can form AII.
+When renin is released into the blood, it acts upon a circulating substrate produced by the liver, angiotensinogen, that undergoes proteolytic cleavage to form the decapeptide angiotensin I. Vascular endothelium, particularly in the lungs, has an enzyme, angiotensin converting enzyme (ACE), that cleaves off two amino acids to form the octapeptide, angiotensin II (AII).
+Note that many other tissues in the body (heart, brain, vascular) also can form AII.

-- Constricts resistance vessels (via AII [AT1] receptors) thereby increasing systemic vascular resistance and arterial pressure
+- Constricts resistance vessels (via AII [AT1] receptors) and increases systemic vascular resistance and arterial pressure

-- Acts on the adrenal cortex to release aldosterone, which in turn acts on the kidneys to increase sodium and fluid retention
+- Acts on the adrenal cortex to release aldosterone, which acts on the kidneys to increase sodium and fluid retention

-- Stimulates the release of vasopressin (antidiuretic hormone, ADH) from the posterior pituitary, which increases fluid retention by the kidneys
+- Stimulates the release of vasopressin (antidiuretic hormone, ADH) from the posterior pituitary, which increases water retention by the kidneys

 - Stimulates thirst centers within the brain